-the effectiveness and efficiency of business processes;
+- the effectiveness and efficiency of business processes; - the proper containment of current and future risks;

-- the proper containment of current and future risks; - prevention of the risk that the company is involved, even unintentionally, in illegal activities, especially those related to money laundering, usury and the financing of terrorism; - prevention and proper management of potential conflicts of interest with Related Parties and Connected Persons, as identified by the relevant regulations; - verifying the implementation of corporate strategies and policies; - safeguarding the company's assets, even in the medium to long term, and the good management of those held on behalf of customers; - the reliability and integrity of information provided to corporate bodies and the market and IT systems; - the adequacy and timeliness of the business information reporting system; - the compliance of the company and of the operations carried out on behalf of customers with the law, supervisory regulations, self-regulatory standards and internal rules.
+- prevention of the risk that the company is involved, even unintentionally, in illegal activities, especially those related to money laundering, usury and the financing of terrorism; - prevention and proper management of potential conflicts of interest with Related Parties and Connected Persons, as identified by the relevant regulations; - verifying the implementation of corporate strategies and policies; - safeguarding the company's assets, even in the medium to long term, and the good management of those held on behalf of customers; - the reliability and integrity of information provided to corporate bodies and the market and IT systems; - the adequacy and timeliness of the business information reporting system; - the compliance of the company and of the operations carried out on behalf of customers with the law, supervisory regulations, self-regulatory standards and internal rules.

-The Company implements an articulated and efficient internal control system and risk management, taking into account the different applicable regulations and of the various fields of activity, consistent with the guidelines provided by the parent, with the aim of ensuring that the main risks relating to its activities are properly identified, measured, managed and controlled, and are compatible with a healthy and fair management.
+The Company implements an articulated and efficient internal control and risk management system, taking into account the different applicable regulations and the various fields of activity, consistent with the guidelines provided by the parent, with the aim of ensuring that the main risks relating to its activities are properly identified, measured, managed and controlled.

-The system of internal control and risk management is an integral part of the Company and must spread through all its areas and functions, involving every resource, each for their own level of competence and responsibilities, so as to ensure steady and effective risk management.
+The system of internal control and risk management is an integral part of the Company and must spread through all its areas and functions, involving every resource, each for their own level of competence and responsibilities, to ensure steady and effective risk management.

-The system of internal control and risk management is defined in the policy adopted by the Company's Board of Directors and subject to periodic updates, the last of which took place on the 26th July 2016.
+The system of internal control and risk management is defined in the risk management policy, internal audit policy and Compliance policy adopted by the Company's Board of Directors and subject to periodic updates.
+The last update, in 2024, includes the alignment of the Company Policies with the Banco BPM Group Policies.